In Buffalo, Biden mourns victims, says 'evil will not win'

 Cheney, in a tweet on Monday, said the caucus’ leadership “has enabled white nationalism, white supremacy, and anti-Semitism.
 History has taught us that what begins with words ends in far worse.”

-Although Biden has not spoken directly about replacement theory, his warnings about racism remain a fixture of his public speeches.

-Three days before the Buffalo shooting, at a Democratic fundraiser in Chicago, Biden said, “I really do think we’re still in the battle for the soul of America.”

-Associated Press writer Karen Matthews in New York contributed to this report.
+Associated Press writers Karen Matthews and Jennifer Peltz iin New York contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.